jolejarz/x86-64-mt19937/README.md

 # Low-level Mersenne Twister

-This is an implementation of the Mersenne Twister MT19937 in x86-64 assembly.
+This is an implementation of the Mersenne Twister MT19937 pseudorandom number generator in x86-64 assembly.

 # License and Copyright